 - Loading zones for faculty and staff usage are located in the following locations:

-- Thomas Commons - Two 15 minute loading zones in the Circle and Ice Rink
+- Thomas Commons - 15 minute parking in rear ice rink ONLY (no loading or unloading in the front circle drive)

 - McWethy - Rear of building